shaolinpat/ecg_cnn_pytorch/README.md

-# ECG Signal Classification with CNN (MIT-BIH Dataset)
+# ECG Signal Classification with CNN (PTB-XL Dataset)

-This project implements a 1D Convolutional Neural Network (CNN) to classify ECG signals using the MIT-BIH arrhythmia dataset.
+This project implements a 1D Convolutional Neural Network (CNN) to classify ECG signals using the PTB-XL 12-lead ECG dataset.
 It was developed as a final project for an AI class and originally delivered as a `.py` script, now converted to Jupyter Notebook format.

 ---